Russian Church of St. Nicholas, България - Things to Do in Russian Church of St. Nicholas

 Top Things to Do in Russian Church of St. Nicholas

-Discover Ancient Serdica and Roman Ruins
+Discover Ancient Roman Ruins

 Stroll Through Vitosha Boulevard and City Center